What are The Best Cordless Hammer Drills?

 We all know them and everyone has at least one use for them.
 Hammer drills are dependable, affordable, versatile and great for drilling holes into all kinds of materials.
 The drills come in all manner of shape, sizes and voltages.
-What’s more they have undergone an enormous transformation over the years; some have lost their cords, shed some pounds and added on-board lights.
-We are going to look at some for the best hammer drills on the market for the money, but first:
+What’s more, they have undergone an enormous transformation over the years; some have lost their cords, shed some pounds and added onboard lights.
+We are going to look at some of the best hammer drills on the market for the money, but first:

 What is a hammer drill?